 I prefer to buy from reputable distributors in any case.
 They sell genuine parts and know how to handle and ship them adequately.
 During many years of doing procurement professionally I can't remember receiving shipments that were not properly packed.
 Well, until I ordered a pair of audio signal transformers from RS Online.
 While those parts look rugged having a metal can, they are in fact very sensitive, especially regarding mechanical shock.
 This is an extract of what Jensen Transormers writes about handling:

 Remember that there are very tiny wires inside an audio transformer.
 Its wire leads should never be used like a handle to pick it up.
 The internal bonds are strong, but one strong tug might result in an open winding.

 Don't drop a transformer.
-It can distort the fit of the laminations in output transformers and affect their low-frequency response.
+It can distort the fit of the lamination in output transformers and affect their low-frequency response.
 Mechanical stress (as in denting) of the magnetic shield can of an input transformer will reduce its effectiveness as a shield.
 For the same reason, don’t over-tighten the clamp on transformers mounted with them.

 I assume RS Online either isn't aware of how delicate those parts are, or they don't have any packaging instructions in place or the person packaging the parts didn't care or a combination thereof.
 However, this is how the parts arrived:

 Note that the envelope is only an un-padded, thin paper bag.
 Also, the plastic containers didn't contain any padding material.
 Well, this is what I paid 8€ shipping cost for.
 After I straightened the bent pins of one part, at least I was able to check that it fits on my PCB.
 I returned the parts as defective, damaged by shipping.
 They refunded the parts eventually.
 I don't know how they handled the case internally.
 Any decent company should set up an 8D report in order to improve.
 I found this very helpful for solving issues permanently.
 I don't dare to order from RS Online again, but still want those transformers.